If you want to pass money to future generations without having it subject to gift and estate taxes, then a dynasty trust may be right for you.

 How a Dynasty Trust Works

-A dynasty trust is an irrevocable trust, which means once it is created it cannot be changed.
+A dynasty trust is an irrevocable trust, which means once it is created, it can't be changed.
 Funds transferred into the trust will be taxed if they exceed the lifetime gift tax exclusion.

 However, once funds are transferred to the trust, beneficiaries of the trust can pass assets to the next generation without those assets being subject to estate, GST, or gift taxes.
 In addition, the assets placed in the trust are removed from your estate and can grow outside of it.